JasonDClarke/carousel/README.md

 new Carousel.type(typeObject, configObject)
 ```

 This allows you to create a carousel 'type' with the typeObject.
-In this way you could create many similar carousels.
+In this way you could create many similar carousels,
+with for example the same set of images.
 See example/example2